 Joe Suleyman became the director of the New Hanover County Environmental Management Department in June 2012.
 In this position, Joe is responsible for managing a fully integrated solid waste management program that serves New Hanover County residents and businesses.
 The Environmental Management Department consists of dedicated men and women who operate four divisions: recycling, household hazardous waste, landfill, and administration.

-Joe is a United States Army veteran.
-He was deployed to Bosnia during Operation Joint Endeavor.
+Joe is a United States Army infantry and combat engineer veteran and was deployed to Bosnia-Herzegovina during Operation Joint Endeavor.
 After leaving the military, Joe entered the world of waste management as an operations manager at Alcoa’s hazardous waste treatment, storage, and disposal facility in Arkansas.
 Prior to joining the New Hanover County team, he served in leadership roles in the private sector in solid waste collection, transfer, and disposal including operation of municipal solid waste landfills and recycling facilities.

 Joe holds a Bachelor of Science degree in Aviation Business Administration from Embry-Riddle Aeronautical University.
-While serving in uniform, he graduated Engineer Officer Basic Course, US Army Engineer School, Ft.
-Leonard Wood, MO, Mapping, Charting, and Geodesy Officer Course, Defense Mapping Agency, Ft.
+While serving in uniform, he graduated Engineer Officer Basic Course at the US Army Engineer School in Ft.
+Leonard Wood, MO and the Mapping, Charting, and Geodesy Officer Course at the Defense Mapping Agency in Ft.
 Belvoir, VA.
-He is also a Certified Manager of Landfill Operations (MOLO) by the Solid Waste Association of America.
+He is also a Certified Manager of Landfill Operations (MOLO) by the Solid Waste Association of North America.
+He is an active member of the Wilmington West Rotary Club and Coastal Composting Council.
 A kayaker in his off-time, Joe enjoys exploring the rivers and creeks of southeastern North Carolina.